theflyoccultist/systems_integration_projects/http_server/README.md

 # Simple HTTP Server

 This is my first C project, a simple HTTP server.
-It was developped in a Linux environment.
+It was developed in a Linux environment.

 ## Project Structure